anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 This article describes how to:

 * Add an Apple MDM Push certificate.
-* Configure and sync an Apple DEP token.
+* Configure and sync an Apple MDM Server token.
 * Configure an Apple VPP token.

 ## What happens after I setup device management?